-Live betting, also known as in-game betting, is accounting for more and more action at online sportsbooks.
-In fact, it’s projected to account for up to 70% of all sports bets placed in the United States by 2023.
-The growth of in-game betting also opens the door to new and additional markets at sportsbooks, primarily centered around what is becoming known as “micro betting”.
+Live betting, also known as in-game betting, accounts for more and more action at online sportsbooks these days — especially around Super Bowl time.
+In fact, the Big Game is projected to account for up to 70% of all sports bets placed in the United States by 2023.
+The growth of in-game betting also opens the door to new and additional markets at sportsbooks, primarily centered around what is becoming known as “micro betting” (also referred to as microbetting).

 Micro betting is essentially live betting on specific elements of a game.
 If in-play betting and props had a child, it would probably look something like micro betting, which combines elements of both.
 Below, we’ll show you everything you need to know about micro betting, including what it is, which sports offer it, what these markets look like, and how to bet on them.